Hypercubed/dynamo/README.md

 const fn = Fn.create<Fn['num'] & Fn['str']>();
 ```

-The `@signature` method decorator is able to derive the `typed-function` signatures from the typeScript signature (this only supports basic types, more on this later).
+The `@signature` method decorator is able to derive the `typed-function` signatures from the TypeScript signature (this only supports basic types, more on this later).
 We must still explicitly type the resulting function but we can refer to types by the method name.

 ### Advanced Usage (TBR)

-* Complex/explicit types
+* explicit/complex types
 * Multiple signature sets per class/named functions
 * Type definitions
-* type conversions (implementation TBD)
+* Type conversions (implementation TBD)
 * Inheritance (implementation TBD)

 License